Billy-Dickson/blog.dickson.me.uk/_posts/2022-10-13-Mac-How-to-encrypt-a-USB-Drive.md

 ---
 layout: single
-title:  "How to encrypt a USB drive in macOS"
+title:  "How to encrypt a USB drive using macOS"
 categories: Computing Homelab Mac
+date: 2022-10-13

 gallery1:
   - url: